imyousuf/edge-test/rust-code/README.md

 If you have any problems with the `worker` crate, please open an issue on the upstream project issue tracker on the [`workers-rs` repository](https://github.com/cloudflare/workers-rs).

+## Addition on top of wrangler

+- Need to install Cargo